thomasboyt/pearl/packages/pearl/docs/index.md

 In addition to allowing you to define your own components, Pearl includes built-in components for handling positioning, collision detection, sprite rendering, and other basic utilities.

 To get started with Pearl, begin with the [Tutorial](tutorial.md), which provides a small boilerplate to get started with, and a simple game to make.

+### Credits & Inspiration

+Pearl started life as a fork of Mary Rose Cook's [Coquette](https://github.com/maryrosecook/coquette), a wonderful microframework for simple JS games.
+In addition to using code from Coquette, Pearl uses ideas from frameworks including Unity, Godot, and Superpowers.